 In the tradition of Marley: A Dog Like No Other, this is the story of a cat who was more than a pet, and the amazing effect he had on the people around him.
 Abandoned in a library book drop slot in the dead of winter, this remarkable kitten miraculously endured the coldest night of the year.
 Dewey Readmore Books, as he became known, quickly embraced his home inside Spencer's public library, charming the struggling small town's library-goers, young and old.
-As word of Dewey's winning tale spread, the library cat gained worldwide fame as a symbol of hope and proof positive that one small cat could change a town, one reader at a time.
+As word of Dewey's winning tail, or rather his tale, spread, the library cat gained worldwide fame as a symbol of hope and proof positive that one small cat could change a town, one reader at a time.

-Jeff Bauman was an ordinary 27-year-old when a bomb took his legs at the Boston Marathon.
-A photograph taken at the scene and his vital role in identifying the bomber made him the face of the tragedy, but his determination, humor, and positive attitude has since inspired millions.
-Bret Witter has co-authored eight New York Times bestsellers.
-His books have been translated into over thirty languages and sold over two million copies worldwide
+Jeff Bauman was an ordinary twenty-seven year old, with a job, a girlfriend and a love of sports, when a bomb took both his legs near the Boston Marathon finish line.
+A famous photograph taken at the scene, and his vital role in identifying the bomber from his intensive care hospital bed, made him the face of the tragedy, but it is his determination, humor and positive attitude that has inspired millions.
+Jeff Bauman lives in the Boston suburb of Chelmsford, Massachusetts. www.jeffbaumanstrong.com.

 Bret Witter has co-authored six New York Times bestsellers.
 His books have been translated into more than thirty languages and have sold more than two million copies worldwide.
 He lives in Decatur, Georgia. www.bretwitter.com.